-The camera-based rear-view model of Advanced models is yet another tech highlight, while the two-spoke steering wheel is a neat retro touch in an interior which strikes a superb balance between old and new.
+The camera-based rear-view model of the Honda e Advance is yet another tech highlight, while the two-spoke steering wheel is a neat retro touch in an interior which strikes a superb balance between old and new.

 The seats are comfortable and supportive, while the steering wheel can be adjusted for rake and reach meaning it’s very easy to find a suitable driving position.